All Episodes

 And certainly there should be greater penalties for that kind of thing.

-But we do need more training bar none.
+But we do need more training, bar none.

-I'm a firm believer that those officers should be terminated and should be fired for their actions but it's even more important that we do it the right way.
+I'm a firm believer that those officers should be terminated and should be fired for their actions.

-I would like to have seen you know a situation whereby we gathered all of the evidence and all of the evidence including the autopsy report the videos and then once we gather all of the evidence and put it together then presented a case that's rock solid to the to the grand jury because when I look at this case I think about Freddie Gray.
+I would like to have seen, you know, a situation whereby we gathered all of the evidence, all of the evidence, including the autopsy report, the videos, and then once we gather all of the evidence and put it together, then presented a case that's rock solid to the grand jury.

-I think about what happened up there in Baltimore here a few years ago where the rush to judgment and the the the playing into uh the political scene and social media every one of those officers was acquitted.
+I think about what happened up here in Baltimore here a few years ago, where the rush to judgment and the playing into the political scene and social media.

-Every one of them was acquitted that's that's that's why I'm going with that because there was such a rush to you know we want justice.
+That's why I'm going with that because there was such a rush to, you know, we want justice.

 What do we want it now?